 Europe’s Dilemma between Muslims and the Muslim Brotherhood

 For the most part, those events were organized by media institutions, think tanks, and charity organizations affiliated with the Brotherhood.
-They targeted the Western public opinion to beautify the image of the group’s extremist operatives, who fled their countries of origin in the Middle East to establish a new base for their extremist ideology in Europe and the United States; abusing the inclusive political culture and open civil society in these Western communities.
+They targeted Western public opinion to beautify the image of the group’s extremist operatives, who fled their countries of origin in the Middle East to establish a new base for their extremist ideology in Europe and the United States; abusing the inclusive political culture and open civil society in these Western communities.

 The Brotherhood’s widely spread public relations efforts succeeded, over time, in enabling the group’s leaders to access and influence decision-making and systems of governance in the Western countries that they had immigrated to.
 The Brotherhood’s expansion strategy in the West depended on building a huge network of small to medium civil society organizations, with no clear links between each other, that claim to be serving Islam and human rights in the Arab world.

-Thus, the Muslim Brotherhood’s organizations in the West gained political impact over the governments and parliaments of the countries they work in, through introducing themselves as representatives of the mostly scattered and unorganized Muslim communities in those countries.
+Thus, the Muslim Brotherhood’s organizations in the West gained political impact over the governments and parliaments of the countries they work in, by introducing themselves as representatives of the mostly scattered and unorganized Muslim communities in those countries.

-Until this day, some of those deceived by the Brotherhood’s rhetoric in the West, believe that describing the Brotherhood as a terrorist group stems from Islamophobia; a term coined by the Brotherhood to silence those challenge the group’s jihadist agenda.
-Ironically, this exclusivist term is now used by some Western scholars to attack the Arabs and Muslims rejecting Muslim Brotherhood jihadist agenda in Egypt and the Arab Gulf region.
+To this day, some of those deceived by the Brotherhood’s rhetoric in the West, believe that describing the Brotherhood as a terrorist group stems from Islamophobia; a term coined by the Brotherhood to silence those who challenge the group’s jihadist agenda.
+Ironically, this exclusivist term is now used by some Western scholars to attack the Arabs and Muslims rejecting the Muslim Brotherhood jihadist agenda in Egypt and the Arab Gulf region.

-Yet, the West, particularly Europe, needs to pay close attention to the growing risk of letting Muslim Brotherhood ideology govern and lead the flooding numbers of Muslim immigrants from the falling states in the Middle East.
-In ten years, the children of those immigrants will be counted as citizens of the European countries they immigrated to, and thus act as a fertile ground for Muslim Brotherhood jihadist ideology, if there were no an alternative organization to represent them.
+Yet, the West, particularly Europe, needs to pay close attention to the growing risk of letting Muslim Brotherhood ideology govern and lead to the flooding numbers of Muslim immigrants from the falling states in the Middle East.
+In ten years, the children of those immigrants will be counted as citizens of the European countries they immigrated to, and thus act as a fertile ground for Muslim Brotherhood jihadist ideology, if there were no alternative organization to represent them.